rust-lang/rust/text/0000-string-patterns.md

 for optimization - like for iterators, a concrete instance should produce similar machine code to a hardcoded optimized loop written in C.

-> Idea: Parallel trait hierachy not using unsafe, that will use checks

 # Detailed design

-> This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the language to understand, and for somebody familiar with the compiler to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.

-> Goal: A working draft with lifetimes

 ## New traits